 You are much more likely to find terms that make sense for your cash flow situation if you work with a business lender with expertise in your industry.
-Banks, for example, are traditionally biased against industries that are stereotyped as “risky” or “low growth.”
+For example, banks are traditionally biased against industries that are stereotyped as “risky” or “low growth.”
 They tend to favor “recession-proof” industries with high profit margins.
 If you work in an industry that is currently doing very well, you probably won’t have to look too far for a willing business lender.
-But other business lenders may have no problem working with industries that are known for cash flow issues, like retail stores or hotels.
+But other business lenders may have no problem working with industries known for cash flow issues, like retail stores or hotels.
 When shopping for business lenders, it’s wise to begin by asking about the potential lender’s experience with businesses of your industry and size.

 2. Customer Service

 For many borrowers, the decision of which business lender to work with came down to how comfortable and meaningful each potential lender made them feel.
 These borrowers likely harbored several concerns about the repayment process, such as what would happen in the event of a financial emergency.
-They also probably wanted to speak with human beings, rather than leaving a game-changing investment in the hands of a computer algorithm.
+They also probably wanted to speak with human beings rather than leaving a game-changing investment in the hands of a computer algorithm.
 If you’d prefer a business lender who can offer crucial financial advice and negotiable terms, you might not want to choose the least expensive or least tedious option available simply.

 3. Potential for Long-Term Partnerships

 Odds are, this isn’t the only time you’ll need a business loan.
 Some industries are naturally prone to occasional dips in revenue, while others must continuously expand to survive.
-If this sounds like you, it would be a good idea to choose a business lender that is known for approving multiple rounds of funding and prioritizing long-term partnerships.
+If this sounds like you, it would be a good idea to choose a business lender known for approving multiple rounds of funding and prioritizing long-term partnerships.
 As long as you repay the first loan without trouble, you will likely have no problem obtaining additional rounds of funding.
 These days, it is entirely normal to take out five or six loans from the same online lender in just a few years.

 4. Hidden Differences Between the Same Product

-Specific programs, like a merchant cash advance or business line of credit, are especially prone to these little differences between business lenders.
+Like a merchant cash advance or business line of credit, specific programs are especially prone to these little differences between business lenders.
 For example, the traditional merchant cash advance has no set due date or minimum monthly payment.
 Numerous business lenders offer products that appear to be just like a traditional merchant cash advance, but you have to pay back a specific amount by a particular time.
 With a business line of credit, paying off the debt in full usually allows you to continue to draw from your credit line.
 But some business lenders give you that second round if you pay off as little as half of your original amount within a specific time frame.
 Almost every business lender has its stipulations, and you probably won’t hear about them unless you ask.

-What are the Signs of a Malicious Business Lender?
+What Are the Signs of a Malicious Business Lender?